stephenrdoyle/helminth_extraction_wgs_test/helminth_extraction_wgs_test.workbook.md

 ## 00 - Project overview

-The aim of this work is to....
+The aim of this work is to test a number of low input DNA extraction approaches for individual helminth samples stored on FTA cards, followed by low input library preparation without WGA, and whole-genome sequencing.